Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/File_types.md

 ```

 Better, but we get a new error instead. `cpio` doesn't like that there is a file called flag already present.
-Lets rename our file and try again
+Let's rename our file and try again
 ```bash
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2022/Forensics/File_Types]
 └─$ mv flag flag.cpio